 [§07where this is going]

-A meeting tool today.
+A coordination layer today.
 Infrastructure on purpose.

 1. live today01